harvardinformatics/nextflow-workshop/run/index.md

 [47/b75dec] AGGREGATE          [100%] 1 of 1 ✔
 ```

-You can see that nextflow recognized that the first two samples were already processed.
+You should see that nextflow recognized that the first two samples were already processed.
 The line "cached: 2" indicates that there were 2 process calls that nextflow did not need to run again.
 So it ran `COUNT_LINES`, `COUNT_WORDS`, and `COMBINE_COUNTS`, for the new greeting and then had to rerun `AGGREGATE` to collect all the counts into one file.
 If you look in the `results` directory, you should see that the `aggregate-summary.tsv` file now contains the new sample as well.

-What kinds of modifications will trigger a rerun vs a cache?
+### What kinds of modifications will trigger a rerun vs a cache?

 Here are some examples:

 1. **Input file changes**: If you modify the input files (e.g., `sample1.txt` or `samplesheet.txt`), nextflow will detect the changes and rerun the affected processes
 2. **Process script changes**: Changing the script section of a process will affect that process and any downstream processes that depend on it.